root-homan/post/modules/captions-guidelines.md

 - Duration of the word
 - Gap to the next word (time between this word ending and next word starting)

-Return your grouping as a JSON array of arrays, where each inner array contains the word indices that should appear together as one caption line.
+Return your grouping as a JSON object with a "groups" key containing an array of group objects.
+Each group object should have:

+- "indices": array of word indices that belong together
+- "text": the combined text of those words (for human readability)

 Example input:
 0: 'Hello' [0.50s - 0.80s, duration: 0.30s, gap to next: 0.05s]